 OSO = Outside participant spillover

-Nonparticipant Spillover
+Core Nonparticipant Spillover Protocol

-The evaluation may perform research to measure nonparticipant spillover.
-Guidelines for the assessment of nonparticipant spillover may be added to this document in the future.
+The evaluation may perform research to measure nonparticipant spillover (NPSO).
 Evaluators will make efforts to ensure that there is no double-counting of energy savings across multiple sources and will document those efforts.